Search this site

 "His name is Ramanath Niyogi; he has been released from the Alipore jail.
 It is ten-day-old news and the newspaper has felt it appropriate to inform its readers only today," Byomkesh replied.
 He threw aside the newspaper, shrugged his shoulders, and stood up.

 I realized that the lack of news had disappointed him.
 "Who is Ramanath Niyogi?
 I asked him.

 Byomkesh paced the room listlessly for a little while and, then, stood looking out of the window at the clouded skies.
 "Mr. Niyogi is not an unknown person.
 His name had figured prominently in the newspapers a few years back.
 But the reader is unlikely to remember what happened ten years ago."

 "That is right, but you have not replied to my question.
 Who is he?"

-"He is a thief...but not a petty thief.
-He has high standards who sets his sights on bigger things and not on your pots and pans.
-He is intelligent and at the same time has tremendous courage.
-You do not find thieves like him nowadays."
+"He is a thief...but, not a petty thief.
+He has high standards and sets his sights on bigger things and not on your pots and pans.
+He is intelligent and very courageous."
+Byomkesh heaved a sigh of regret, "You don't encounter thieves like him nowadays."

 "Let me hear the entire story," I prodded him.